 Hiking the Eco Beat

-My articles have been reprinted in online news outlets such as Daily Kos as well as in the peer-reviewed International Journal of Health Services.
+My articles have been reprinted in online news outlets, such as Daily Kos and Salon, as well as in the peer-reviewed International Journal of Health Services.
 They've also been cited or republished in books, including Greenhaven Publishing's Opposing Viewpoints series, and taught as part of college curricula.
-I've discussed my work on numerous public-radio programs, including NPR’s "Living on Earth" and FAIR’s "CounterSpin.”
+I've even discussed my work on numerous public-radio programs, including NPR’s "Living on Earth" and FAIR’s "CounterSpin.”

 2014 “Shale Country” Fellowship from the Institute for Journalism and Natural Resources, to travel and write about communities affected by fracking for natural gas.